ghezalahmad/Leveraging-Large-Language-Models-for-Automated-Knowledge-Graphs-Generation-in-Non-Destructive-Testin/README.md

 ## Contact

-For any questions or suggestions, please open an issue or contact [your email].
+For any questions or suggestions, please open an issue or contact ghezalahmad.zia@outlook.com.
 ```